 During the ’60s it was widely believed within the counter-culture scene that hallucinogens open doors to higher consciousness.
 At the time, I tended to believe this.
 Now, being a beneficiary of greater knowledge and experience, I affirm no such belief.
 That said, some psychedelic substances do open some windows in the sense that they can, if the setting, circumstances and mindset is right, enhance perceptions and offer glimpses into what is possible.
 What experiences I’ve had with these substances have helped me to appreciate the complexities of sound, among other aspects of awareness.

-Then the bacchanalian counter-culture festival happened called The Invisible Circus and famous film maker Kenneth Anger came to you and offered you to be a star in his Lucifer Rising.
-Soon you formed a new band called The Magic Powerhouse of OZ, an very eclectic ensemble .
+Then the bacchanalian counter-culture festival happened called The Invisible Circus.
+Famous film maker Kenneth Anger came to you and offered you to be a star in his Lucifer Rising.
+Soon you formed a new band called The Magic Powerhouse of OZ, very eclectic ensemble.
 What happened next, Bobby?

 Weirdness!
 Without a doubt The Magick Powerhouse of OZ was the strangest band to emerge out of the San Francisco music scene in that era.
 Our closest cousin was probably Sun Ra’s band.
 All of the members were street musicians, some with no traditional musical training.
 Our music came out of one rule: “make any noise you feel but do it with sensitivity and consideration for the other players”.
 The deal I made with Anger was that I would agree to starring in his film if he allowed me to compose and record the soundtrack.
 Some of the members of The Orkustra found Anger sort of off-putting and declined to work with me on the project.
 So I formed The Magick Powerhouse to make sounds for the soundtrack.
 It was a short-lived band.
 We played only one public gig.
 You can hear the recording on The Lucifer Rising Suite soundtrack anthology album.